Seeed-Studio/MakerCamp/2024-01-MIT/Cedric/README.md

 China is one of the countries that take food extremely seriously, and we were not disappointed.

 <img src='media/3_cultural/1_outdoors/1_food_dongmen.gif' width='487'>   <img src='media/3_cultural/1_outdoors/1_food_lamian.gif' width='487'> <br>
-_Left: the Dafen food court / Right: a Lamian artisan, making noodles by hand_
+_Left: the Dongmen food court / Right: a Lamian artisan, making noodles by hand_

 And Shenzhen has mountains!